Azure-Samples/active-directory-android/README.md

 Steps to register a Web API with Microsoft Azure AD

-1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Click on Active Directory in the left hand nav.
-3. Click the directory tenant where you wish to register the sample application.
+2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
+3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
-4. Click the Applications tab.
+4. Click on **App registrations** and choose **Add**.
-5. In the drawer, click Add.
-6. Click "Add an application my organization is developing".
-7. Enter a friendly name for the application, for example "TodoListService", select "Web Application and/or Web API", and click next.
-8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:8080`.
-9. For the App ID URI, enter `https://<your_tenant_name>/TodoListService`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
-Click OK to complete the registration.
+5. Enter a friendly name for the application, for example 'TodoListService' and select 'Web Application and/or Web API' as the Application Type.
+For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:8080`.
+For the App ID URI, enter https://<your_tenant_name>/TodoListService, replacing <your_tenant_name> with the name of your Azure AD tenant.
+Click on **Create** to create the application.
-10. While still in the Azure portal, click the Configure tab of your application.
+6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-11. **Find the Client ID value and copy it aside**, you will need this later when configuring your application.
+7. Find the Application ID value and copy it to the clipboard.

 ### Step 4: Register the sample Android Native Client application